Psychosocial well-being after stroke

 by Unknown Author is licensed under CC BY-NC-ND

-This research is led by Dr Felicity Bright.
+This research was led by Associate Professor Felicity Bright.
 Felicity is a speech-language therapist and rehabilitation lecturer and researcher at Auckland University of Technology.

-Felicity is joined by Bobbie-Jo Wilson (Ngāti Tūwharetoa) who is leading our engagement with Māori within this research, and Claire Ibell-Roberts.
+Felicity was joined by Bobbie-Jo Wilson (Ngāti Tūwharetoa) who led our engagement with Māori within this research, and Claire Ibell-Roberts, Project Manager and researcher.
 BJ and Claire are both physiotherapists and health researchers.

-We are supported by Rukingi Haupapa (Te Arawa, Ngāti Whakaue).
+We were supported by Rukingi Haupapa (Te Arawa, Ngāti Whakaue).
 We have also appreciated the support of whānau from the Awhi Mai Stroke Trust in the Bay of Plenty.
-They have offered advice and direction as we have developed the research proposal and supported us in connecting with whānau.
+They have offered advice and direction throughout the research process and supported us in connecting with whānau.

 A number of students have also contributed to this work: Kelsey Beet, Chelsie Park, Nikita Ngarongo-Porena, Holly Hing, Kira Milne, Caitlin Thomas, Karina Delemont, Lisa Keeley McDonnell, Olivia Grigg and April Reid.